schraderL/GAGA/Scripts/06_Analyses/README.md

-# GAGA
+# GAGA Analyses

-Folder with the scripts used in GAGA
+We include here the scripts and methods used in the comparative genomics analyses.

+First, we conducted the orthology assessment of the protein-coding genes in our 163 ant genomes, detailed in [Orthology](Orthology).

+The selection analyses including the scripts and methods are included in [Selection](Selection).

+We explored gene family evolution using [CAFE](https://github.com/hahnlab/CAFE5) and the scripts can be found in [Gene_family_evolution](Gene_family_evolution).